 Work is performed largely in a nursing home environment or in the patient's home.

 Occasionally works near moving mechanical parts and in outside weather conditions.

-Occasionally exposed to hazardous materials such as needle punctures, blood and body fluids.
+Regularly exposed to hazardous materials such as needle punctures, blood and body fluids.

 The noise level in the work environment is usually moderate.

 Physical Requirements for a Licensed Practical Nurse (LPN):

 Frequently required to stand, walk, stoop, kneel or crouch.

 Required to use hands to handle or feel objects, tools or controls.

 Frequently lift and/or move up to 25 pounds.

 Occasionally lift and/or move up to 50 pounds of department supplies and equipment.